WHY ARE WE CALLED MADRIGAL COMMUNICATIONS?

 - August 30, 2021

 - Posted by: Madrigal Admin

-- Categories: All Blogs, Uncategorized
+- Categories: All Blogs, Word of the Week Blog

 One of my clients asked me recently about how I chose the name Madrigal Communications for the business.
-Because of lockdown I thought that a long answer might pass some time for both of us I wrote the full version.
+Because of lockdown I thought that a long answer might pass some time for both of us.
+So I wrote the full version.
 They found it of interest so I thought I might share the story here as well as on Linked IN.